microsoft/vision-datasets/README.md

 ```

 Coco annotation format details w.r.t. `multiclass/label_classification`, `object_detection`, `image_caption`, `image_text_match` and `multitask`  can be found in `COCO_DATA_FORMAT.md`.

+Index file can be put into a zip file as well (e.g., `annotations.zip@train.json`), no need to add the this zip to "files_for_local_usage" explicitly.

 #### Iris format